 "We are incredibly proud of our third cohort of GCSE students who have achieved record breaking results for our school.
 Progress and attainment is outstanding across all subjects and is significantly above UK National Averages with the majority achieving 100% pass grades.
 The progress our students make at Horizon International School is astonishing with students achieving 1.6 grades higher in English Language, 2.5 grades higher in English Literature and 1.8 grades higher in Mathematics than their CAT 4 generated target grades".

-The school has had a Good rating from the KHDA for nine of the ten inspections carried out by the regulator since the school was established.
+The school has had a Good rating from the KHDA for ten of the eleven inspections carried out by the regulator since the school was established.

 The 2017-18 inspection report recognises the progress made by the leadership of the school (under previous Principal, Lee Davies.
 Davies has now moved to another position within the Al Najah group).